Skip to main content

 Veterans' Affairs (part of the Defence Portfolio)

 The Authority determines Statements of Principles in respect of particular kinds of injuries, diseases or death based on medical-scientific evidence detailing the factors which can connect the injuries, diseases or death with the circumstances of service in Australia's military forces.
-The Statements of Principles are used for the purpose of determining claims for compensation under the Veterans' Entitlements Act 1986 and Military Rehabilitation and Compensation Act 2004.
-All members of the Authority must be a medical practitioner, or a medical scientist, with at least 10 years experience, of whom one must have at least 5 years experience in epidemiology.
+The Statements of Principles are used for the purpose of determining claims for compensation under the Military Rehabilitation and Compensation Act 2004.
+All members of the Authority must be a medical practitioner, or a medical scientist, with at least 10 years experience, of whom one must have at least 5 years' experience in epidemiology.
 The Authority is assisted by staff made available by the Secretary of the Department.
-5 part-time members appointed by the Minister for Veterans' Affairs.
+Five part-time members are appointed by the Minister for Veterans' Affairs.

 Further information